 With new technology comes more risk for exploitation.
 Take a journey through time, learn about 21 online scams, and make sure you’re not next on a scammers list with this infographic.
 Share the knowledge—click to share on Social Brought to you by DigiCert Embed the iFrame on your Website <div style=”margin:0px;padding:0px;overflow:hidden”><iframe src=”https://www.digicert.com/blog/21-online-scams-infographic” frameborder=”0″ style=”overflow:hidden;overflow-x:hidden;overflow-y:hidden;height:100%;width:100%;position:absolute;top:0px;left:0px;right:0px;bottom:0px” […]

-In just a few months, the most widely used web browser will label every single HTTP page as “Not Secure.”
-Google set a major precedent last week when they announced that starting in Chrome version 68, due out in July 2018, every HTTP web page would receive a negative indicator.
-You may already be familiar […]
+On July 24th, the most widely used web browser started labeling every HTTP page as “Not Secure.”
+Google set a major precedent earlier this year when they announced that starting in Chrome version 68, which is now released, every HTTP web page would receive a negative “Not Secure” indicator in the address bar.
+You may […]

 Earlier this year at its Worldwide Developer Conference (WWDC), Apple announced Safari 11 and gave audiences a preview of the new features for the browser, including a redesigned error pages for SSL certificate warnings.
 Safari 11 was officially released last week for macOS and ships with the latest version, High Sierra.
 The new certificate warning […]

 Every company is looking for ways to speed up development while incorporating the appropriate level of security.
 Organizations are successfully doing this by taking a DevOps approach, which increases agility in many areas namely security, IT, and development.
 But this accomplishment doesn’t come without challenges.
 For some, deciding to take this new approach comes with […]

 The market is at a tipping point with almost half of enterprises currently integrating security into DevOps initiatives.